 Pineapple Green Cheek Conure Behavioral Problems

-Without proper training or the right environmental conditions, pineapple green cheek conures are prone to several behavioral problems, including:
+Without proper training or the right environmental conditions, pineapple green cheek conures are prone to behavioral problems, including:

-However, before you train your bird, it must trust you.
+However, before you train a conure, it must trust you.
 If it’s scared, agitated, or stressed, no amount of training will prevent a biting habit.